MadsHornbeck/react-form/docs/API.md

 - validate - a function or array of functions that validate the input
 - format - will format the value and display it when the input is not active
 - parse - values are parsed then normalized before set in input state
-- normalize - TODO: describe difference between parse and normalize
+- normalize - run on blur and allows you to normalize the value e.g. convert it to all uppercase

 Events